yeuchi/RunYasso800/README.md

 ### Run Activity

 Activity features support the running porting of Yasso800 as described below, "How to Do a Yasso 800 Workout".
 They include:
-a. start of GPS location service
+- start of GPS location service
-b. track/location/timing of 800 meter x 10 runs
+- track/location/timing of 800 meter x 10 runs
-c. track/location/timing of 800 meter x 10 jogs
+- track/location/timing of 800 meter x 10 jogs

 Note: Failure to meet the time goal at any point(s) will produce a red highlight.
 The run <-> jog loop will continue until all 10X have been completed.